cloudmesh/classes/_sources/i523/2017/course/lifestyle.rst.txt

 correlation, used to statistically quantify correlations between users viewed as points in a space of items.

-.. todo:: Saber, The slides or videos are going to be updated
+.. todo::  The slides or videos are going to be updated

           Slides: https://iu.app.box.com/s/pqa1xpk7g4jnr7k2xlbe